 Service Package When the customer AHCCCS Medical Services Is eligible to have medical bills paid during the three months prior to application (Prior Quarter) Is eligible for Federal Emergency Services (FES); Enrolls with American Indian Health Program (AIHP); Is eligible for Hospital Presumptive Eligibility (HPE); Has less than 30 days of prospective eligibility; or Is eligible only for a retroactive period of eligibility.
-ALTCS Services • The customer is eligible for ALTCS services only during the prior period.
+ALTCS Services The customer is eligible for ALTCS services only during the prior period.
 Example: The customer dies before ALTCS is approved but is eligible for ALTCS services in the prior period.
-ALTCS services are paid on a fee-for-service basis. contractor program c omer is enrolled with a tribal , or there is no tribal or EPD contractor serving the s geographical service area. of Membe case by ca payment f atant Director of the Division or Services approves (on a ase basis) fee-for-service for long term care services a prior period for a customer Comp enrolled with an AHCCCS blete Care (ACC) plan when S was approved; and (ACC paying for a s year e AHCCCS Complete Care) plan's responsibility for g for nursing facility services 90-day period per contract ended prior to the date the S approval was processed.
+ALTCS services are paid on a fee-for-service basis. • The customer is enrolled with a tribal contractor, or there is no tribal or EPD program contractor serving the customer's geographical service area.
+The Assistant Director of the Division of Member Services approves (on a case by case basis) fee-for-service payment for long term care services during the prior period for a customer who: o Was enrolled with an AHCCCS Complete Care (ACC) plan when ALTCS was approved; and o The AHCCCS Complete Care (ACC) plan's responsibility for paying for nursing facility services for a 90-day period per contract year ended prior to the date the ALTCS approval was processed.

-Term Definition AIHP is responsible for paying fee-for- service claims submitted for Native Americans who have chosen not to enroll in an acute capitated health plan.
+Term Definition AHCCCS American Indian Health Program (AIHP) AIHP is responsible for paying fee-for- service claims submitted for Native Americans who have chosen not to enroll in an acute capitated health plan.
 If the Native American customer does not choose a plan and lives on the reservation, the customer will be automatically enrolled in AIHP.
-Federal Emergency Services (FES) Emergency services provided to immigrants who are eligible for Medicaid except for their immigration status Hospital Presumptive Eligibility (HPE) Temporary coverage for people who are likely to qualify for AHCCCS Medical Assistance.
+Federal Emergency Services (FES) Emergency services provided to immigrants who are eligible for Medicaid except for their immigration status Hospital Presumptive Eligibility (HPE) Temporary coverage for people who are

+likely to qualify for AHCCCS Medical

+Assistance.
 See MA417 for details.

 NOTE Eligibility for HPE is determined by qualified hospitals